Embassy of the United States, Paris

 The Embassy of the United States in Paris is the diplomatic mission of the United States in the French Republic.
 The embassy is the oldest diplomatic mission of the United States.
 Benjamin Franklin and some of the other Founding Fathers were the earliest U.S. ambassadors to France.
 The chancery building is located at 2 Avenue Gabriel, on the northwest corner of the Place de la Concorde, in the 8th arrondissement of Paris.

 Buildings

 The U.S. State Department owns three buildings in Paris to support its diplomatic, consular, trade and cultural activities, which are: the chancery building, the Hôtel de Talleyrand and the Hôtel de Pontalba (ambassador's residence).
 More details about the latter two buildings can be found in the Secretary of State's Register of Culturally Significant Property.

+The U.S. Mission to the OECD is located at 12 Avenue Raphaël in the 16th arrondissement.

 Chancery

 The four-story chancery building, housing the ambassador's office, faces Avenue Gabriel and the gardens of the Champs-Élysées; it is beside the Hôtel de Crillon.
 It was built in 1931, following the demolition of an existing building, the Hôtel Grimod de La Reynière.
 Designed by Delano & Aldrich - an American architectural firm based in New York City, New York - along with French architect Victor Laloux, the building has a façade that conforms with other buildings on the Place de la Concorde, as required by French law.

+According to French media reports, since 2005 the chancery has hosted a rooftop listening station operated by the Special Collection Service, a joint CIA-NSA signals intelligence unit.